 Will I be able to start classes if my funds are received after the payment due date?
 Yes, students can start classes but need to have the bill completely satisfied before they are able to register for the next term, and they will be held responsible for any unpaid tuition.

 What is the process if I’m eligible for a refund?
 Students eligible for a refund may receive an electronic refund per the account they use to accept electronic transfers, or have the refund paid directly via check.

 Are there any school-specific supplemental financial aid forms I need to complete?
 There are no supplemental financial aid forms.
 However, in order for your loans to disburse, you will need to complete the Master Promissory Note and Entrance Counseling for both the Direct Unsubsidized Loan and the Direct Graduate PLUS Loan.
 Complete loan counseling at StudentLoans.gov.

 What is the minimum number of credits required to receive federal student aid?
-You must be registered for at least 6 credits per semester to be eligible to receive federal student aid.
+You must be registered for at least 6 credits per semester or have half-time equivalency to be eligible to receive federal student aid.

 Once I am admitted, how long will it take to receive my FA award package?
 Award packages are typically provided two to three days after admission, and the receipt of the appropriate FAFSA application.

 How will I receive my financial aid award letter?
 The award letter is provided and available to view in the student portal (NYU Albert).

 How do I accept my student loans?
 Student loans are accepted via the student portal (NYU Albert).

 Am I required to accept the full amount that I am offered on my award letter?
 Students can accept, reduce, or decline any financial aid offered on the award letter.

 Does my Direct Loan eligibility cover the entire cost of the program?
 Assuming you are eligible for both the Direct Unsubsidized Loan and the Direct Graduate PLUS Loan, you may borrow for tuition and fees in full.